Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

 ---

+To create a machine learning model, we need to apply the underlying algorithm on some training data (more on this in **Lecture 5**).
+For this to work, we need to have a specific data structure to pass as input. <br>
+Most traditional ML models require a 2D data-structure, just like a matrix.
+A `numpy.array` can be used for that purpose.
+Each row define an observation (more on this in **Lecture 5**), types of observations might depend on our designed problem.
+Each column display a caracteristic for each of these observations.<br>
+Now, imagine such 2D data structure, maybe you would want to first name your columns and rows, analogously to a spreadsheet or SQL table, then inspect your data, handle missing values, do some processing on it (e.g. retrieve number of streets out of the street name), combine with other related, 2D, data from different sources, quickly perform descriptive statistics, do some computations on columns, on rows, or even within groups of observations sharing some common arbitrary caracteristic, quickly display trends from your computations.<br>
+Also, dealing with initially less structured, clean and complete data, consists in most of the time spent by the data scientist.
+Sometimes the data you're being given doesn't have such 2D representation and you would want to have some helpers functions to perform the conversion.

+In either cases, `Pandas` package and its `DataFrame` object comes in handy.

+# 3 important Pandas' data-structures

+From the pandas docs, which give a nice overview of the [package](https://pandas.pydata.org/docs/getting_started/overview.html):
 >`pandas.DataFrame` is a 2-dimensional labeled data structure with columns of potentially different types.
-You can think of it like a spreadsheet or SQL table.
-It got rows and columns' labels and can greatly contain and handle missing data.
+You can think of it like a spreadsheet.
+It got rows and columns' labels (`pandas.Index` objects).
+Each column is a `pandas.Series`.

-Dealing with initially less structured, clean and complete data consists in most of the time spent by the data scientist.

-First, check the overview of the package [here](https://pandas.pydata.org/docs/getting_started/overview.html)

-Pandas is built on top of Numpy.
+Pandas is built on top of Numpy, hence sharing some optimizations from the latter, as well as closely related API.

-In the rest of this tutorial we will mainly work on the `DataFrame` class, although we first have to introduce 2 other core data structures provided by the package: the `Series` and the `Index`, as they are each constitutive of `DataFrame` and the former share very similar API with the DataFrame class.
+In the rest of this tutorial we will mainly work on the `DataFrame` class, although we first need to introduce the 2 other core data structures mentioned sooner: the `Series` and the `Index`, as they are each constitutive of `DataFrame` and the former share also similarly named methods and behaviors with the `DataFrame` class.

 ## Series

 one-dimensional array of indexed data.

 ```python
 pd.Series([3,2,1])